shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Nonsense.
 Training isn’t going to take that long.
 Besides, it’ll do you some good.
 Help get your brain engaged.”
 Wryonin held the lantern down to illuminate the bed under Ersatzica’s.

 “Come on, Ersie, it’ll be fun!”
-Mudrich jumped into bed, landing on her blanket and rolling into a burrito.
+Mudrich jumped into bed, landing on her blanket, and rolling into a burrito.

 "But I can’t.
 My scar keeps me from doing intense exercise.
 You know this."
 Ersatzica fluffed her pillow.